FourThievesVinegar/solderless-microlab/docs/operation.md

 - **Assembled Reactor Unit.** If not already assembled, put together the stand, add the Pumps Box and Reactor Core.
 You can refer to [Building the Reactor Unit](/docs/assembly-reactor-unit.md) for more information.
 - **Add outer chamber liquid.** Unscrew the 32 oz mason jar outer chamber lid ring.
 Lift up the manifold lid and add the liquid to the jar.
 Re-seat the manifold and screw the lid ring back to secure the manifold.
 You may need to add more liquid after running the circulation pumps.
-- **Add Thermistor** Insert Thermistor in the opening on the manifold so the probe reaches the liquid in the 6oz mason jar inner chamber of the Reactor Core.
+- **Add Thermistor** Insert Thermistor in the slightly larger opening on the manifold so the probe reaches the temperature control liquid.

   <IMG ALT="Reactor stand assembled" SRC="./media/reactor-unit/ru_thermistor.png" WIDTH="300"/>